Algebraic bounds for heterogeneous site percolation on directed and undirected graphs: Bounds for infinite digraphs and digraph sequences

-In Section \ref{sec:local-chi-bounds}, we derived several bounds on the in/out cluster susceptibility and on the correlation functions for finite graphs, formulated in terms of the spectral radius of the weighted Hashimoto matrix $H_p$ of a finite (di)graph and the corresponding PF vectors $\xi_L$, $\xi_R$.
-Let us now see how these bounds play out when we have an infinite sequence of digraphs.
+In Sections \ref{sec:upper-spec-bounds} and \ref{sec:upper-spec-conn-bounds}, we constructed several upper bounds for susceptibilities and connectivity in heterogeneous percolation on finite digraphs, formulated in terms of the spectral radius of the corresponding weighted Hashimoto matrix $H_p$ and the associated PF vectors $\eta_L$, $\eta_R$.
+In contrast, bounds in Section \ref{sec:infinite-digraph} are formulated directly on infinite digraphs.
+We would like to see the correspondence between these bounds for weakly convergent digraph sequences.